-- 5.1 Other Requirements.
+5.1 Other Requirements.
 Besides NACVA's Professional Standards, members may also find it necessary to consider guidelines and/or other requirements established by other organizations or authorities, such as:

-- a.
+a.
 Department of Labor (DOL);

 - b.
 Internal Revenue Service (IRS);

 - c.
-Rules of the applicable Courts;
+Rules of the applicable courts;

 - d.
-Federal and State laws; and
+Federal and State laws;

 - e.
-The Appraisal Foundation (USPAP).
+The Appraisal Foundation (USPAP); and

+- f.
+Financial Accounting Standards Board (FASB).

-- 5.2 International Glossary of Business Valuation Terms.
-Developed jointly by the AICPA, ASA, CICBV, IBA and NACVA, the glossary of definitions should be used by the member (see Appendix 1).
+5.2 International Glossary of Business Valuation Terms.
+Developed jointly by the AICPA, ASA, CICBV, IBA and NACVA, the glossary of definitions should be used by the member (see Appendix).